Spread the love

 The Dole Plantation is a must-visit for anyone interested in Oahu’s history.
 Located in Wahiawa, the plantation has been growing pineapples since the late 1800s.
 Today, visitors can explore the plantation and learn about the history of pineapple cultivation in Hawaii.
 Highlights include the Pineapple Garden Maze, the Plantation Garden Tour, and the Pineapple Express Train Tour.

-See also The Most Unique Restaurants Off the Beaten Path in Utah
+See also Discovering Off the Beaten Path Wineries in Napa

 The Dole Plantation also offers a variety of activities for all ages, including the Plantation Garden Tour, the Pineapple Express Train Tour, the Pineapple Garden Maze, and the Plantation Garden Maze.
 The plantation also has a gift shop and a restaurant, where you can enjoy some delicious pineapple treats.